drbr/euchreSpace/README.md

-# euchreSpace
+# Euchre Space
-Rules for my family's version of Euchre
+This repository contains rules for the version of Euchre that my family plays.

+See it on the web at https://www.euchre.space/.